Amir-4m/django-pickled-model/README.md

 Quick start
 -----------

+1. Install django pickled model:

+    `pip install django-pickled-model`

-1. Add "pickles" to your INSTALLED_APPS setting like this:
+2. Add "pickles" to your INSTALLED_APPS setting like this:

    INSTALLED_APPS = [
    ...